uoregon-libraries/newspaper-curation-app/hugo/content/setup/server-setup.md

 1. Permissions have to be set up such that:
    - Humans can rename PDFs in the page review path
    - Humans can drop off scanned PDF/TIFF pairs in the scans path
-   - Humans can upload born-digital PDFs into the sftp path
+   - Humans can upload born-digital PDFs into the sftp path (SFTPGo will take the uploads, but you'll have to ensure its "root" is either symlinked or network-mounted to where NCA expects SFTPed files).
    - All binaries (`server`, `run-jobs`, anything else in `bin/` you wish to run) are run as a user who can read and write to all paths
    - Apache can read the scans path